EddyIAM/Lab/Hardware setup.md

 Most are connected to a 16 port switch which in turn connects to a MikroTek router.
 A couple connect to the router directly.
 Either way they are all on the lab subnet and behind the router.

+One port on the 16 port switch connects to an OPNSense firewall that has the detonation network on the other side.
+The detonation network is completely isolated from the lab network except for access to/from Security Onion and velociraptor.
+Currently this is where the Windows desktop resides.

-This router separates the lab from the production network and allows access to certain applications web interfaces and Guacamole via Traefik.
+The MikroTex router separates the lab from the production network and allows access to certain applications web interfaces and Guacamole via Traefik.

 All lab traffic is monitored with Security Onion.